mdelobelle/metadatamenu/README.md

 with `options: {alwaysOn: false}` (default) the control for the field won't always be displayed, you'll have to click on an intermediate button or hover the field to display the control

+#### showAddField

+with `options: {showAddField: true}` if the file has no corresponding field, a "+" button will be displayed to select a line in the target file where to add this field

+with `options: {showAddField: false}` (default) if the file has no corresponding field, a null value will be displayed

 ### syntax

 ```js